 The rise of digital technologies means that it has become much easier to use other people’s work as your own.
-It has also become much easier to be caught due to plagiarism detection software such as Viper.
+Plagiarism Checkers like Viper can easily catch you out if you commit plagiarism in your work.

 The Effects of New Technologies